zstoebs/Daily-Coding-Problem/January 2020/README.md

 less than 2 * (N - 2) comparisons.

 - 1/2/2020: Determine if a new point p lies inside this polygon.
 (If p is on the boundary of the polygon, you should return False).

+- 1/3/2020: Given a k-ary tree, determine whether it is symmetric.